aaroniniguez/NodeServer/README.md

 npm run start

 ## WARNING
-exposes .env for example so be sure to gitignore those when developing
+exposes .env for demonstration so be sure to gitignore when developing